 Growing Needle Palm Plants

 One of the most important considerations is choosing an area of your yard or garden that will give the needle palm adequate space to grow and spread.
-It grows slowly, but will fill up a space of at least 6 by 6 feet (1.8 by 1.8 m.).
+It grows slowly but will fill up a space of at least 6 by 6 feet (2 x 2 m.).
 You can grow it in shade or sun, under trees, and even next to pools.
 Just avoid narrow walkways where people could be pricked by the needles.
 The needle palm prefers moist, well-drained soil, but will adapt to nearly any soil type.

 Care for Needle Palm Trees

 Once you have it in the ground, needle palm tree care is mostly hands-off.
 You should water it regularly until the plant is established, but then it can adapt to dry conditions or a lot of rain.

 Needle palm plants are slow growing, so although it isn’t necessary, you can use fertilizer twice a year to speed the growth.
 Use palm fertilizer that has extra magnesium and apply it in spring and late summer.